 The gel substance should form a cohesive ball around the pills, without affecting the pills’ ability to dissolve and be absorbed by the body quickly.
 A slippery gel may help to safely slide pills out of the mouth, down the throat, through the esophagus and into the stomach.
 Since you cannot crush medications and put them in corn starch, xanthan gum, or guar gum, this substance needs to be made from a food-grade gel that is a thick and slippery vehicle for easier swallowing.

-That is why Assure Slide and Phazix have been brought to the USA.
+That is why Phazix have been brought to the USA

-Assure Slide/Phazix is made from maltodextrin and seaweed extract (a type of carrageenan that is not a gum-based substance, per the company).
+Phazix is made from maltodextrin and seaweed extract (a type of carrageenan that is not a gum-based substance, per the company).
 These ingredients thicken and make a smooth gel that strongly holds the medications to help them clear through the mouth to the stomach.
-Assure Slide comes in a moderately thick consistency (per IDDSI.org framework standards, which is the old term of “honey thick” liquid consistency) and in an extremely thick consistency (aka, old term of “pudding thick” or “spoon thick” liquid consistency).
-Phazix comes in a moderately thick consistency.
+Phazix comes in a moderately thick/Level 3 consistency (per IDDSI.org framework standards, which is the old term of “honey thick” liquid consistency) and in an extremely thick/Level 4 consistency (aka, old term of “pudding thick” or “spoon thick” liquid consistency).

 Testing by Malouh, et al. (2018) in Australia confirmed that the fruit flavored “Gloup” products were indeed moderately thick per the IDDSI Flow Tests.
 They also confirmed that they “Gloup Forte” passed the IDDSI testing for an extremely thick or Level 4, per IDDSI.org Framework.
 Malouh and colleagues noted that this product was developed to be “suitable” for people with dysphagia who need to swallow pills embedded in a vehicle or need their pills crushed and placed in a safe substance.
 However, this particular study only tested the actual viscosities or thicknesses and not the dissolution rates.